 What are the characteristics of prime rib vs ribeye?
 Knowing the difference between different cuts of meat when you are not a butcher or a meat expert can be tough.
 They have their differences, and you may prefer one over the other.

 So, how do you tell them apart?
-Prime rib and ribeye are both well sought after cuts.
-They are superior quality cuts of meat with great flavour.
+Prime rib and ribeye are both well sought after cuts of beef.
+They are superior quality cuts of meat with great flavor.

 In this article, we take a look at prime rib vs ribeye and what distinguishes the cuts, setting them apart.
-We take a look at what part of the cow they come from, the flavour they bring to the table as well as some of the best ways to cook them that will bring out that particular flavour.
+We take a look at what part of the cow they come from, the flavor they bring to the table as well as some of the best ways to cook them that will bring out that particular flavor.
 Let’s dig in shall we?

 What is prime rib?

 Prime rib is a massive and juicy cut of beef that comes from the rib section of the cow (called the primal rib).
 It can contain between two to seven ribs, offering you a good deal of choice with how big a cut of prime rib you want to cook.

 It’s also known by the name standing rib.
 This is because it is sometimes cooked effectively ‘standing’ on the rib bones to prevent the meat from coming into contact with the pan.
 The prominence of the rib is one of the characteristics that separates it from ribeye, which is boneless and just comes as a steak.

 Prime rib is often thought of as a holiday meat, making it great for Thanksgiving or Christmas.
 I’d argue that it’s great all winter and an underrated cut of beef for smoking during the summer.

 Regardless, this is a statement meat for sure.
 A large cut of prime rib can stand as the centerpiece of your dinner table, with the beef sitting succulently on the bone.

 It is often more expensive than ribeye, but it is juicy, tender, and large enough to justify the price.